The benefits of LoRaWAN for agricultural monitoring and control

 - Anticipate refill schedules and ensure fluid levels are maintained to fulfill the requirements of the farm.

-You know, with technologies like that, where everything is happening on your phone or other mobile device, farming can become like your Facebook farms.
+You know, with technologies like that, where everything is happening on your phone or other mobile devices, farming can become like your Facebook farms.
 The process will be similar, clicking a few buttons, but the results will be quite real.